Jannik Schuster

-Jannik Schuster (born 16 May 2006) is an Austrian professional footballer who plays as a defender for Austrian Bundesliga club Red Bull Salzburg.
+Jannik Schuster (born 16 May 2006) is an Austrian professional footballer who plays as a centre-back for club Brentford.

 Club career

+Red Bull Salzburg

 Born in Hall in Tirol, Schuster is a youth product of SV Mieming and Red Bull Salzburg, he started his professional career in the 2.
 Liga with satellite club FC Liefering during the 2023–24 season.

 Schuster made his debut with Red Bull Salzburg in a 4–2 Austrian Bundesliga win over Rapid Wien on 24 May 2025, during a 2024–25 season where he had kept impressing with FC Liefering and Salzburg's youth team, regularly wearing the captain's armband has he helped his team to a Youth League semi-final.

 After being selected for the 2025 FIFA Club World Cup, whilst staying on the bench for the 3 games, he played his first UEFA Champions League game on 12 August 2025, coming on in the last few minutes of the qualifying match against Club Brugge, that the latter won 3–2, relegating the Austrian club to the UEFA Europa League.

+Brentford

+On 15 May 2026, Schuster joined Premier League side Brentford, signing a five-year contract until 2031 in a deal worth up to £16 million.
+He made his debut for the club on 25 August 2026, in a 6–1 win against Birmingham City in the EFL Cup.